-Praise be to Allaah.
+Praise be to Allah.

-Aqeedah refers to those matters which are believed in, with certainty and conviction, in one’s heart and soul.
+‘Aqeedah refers to those matters which are believed in, with certainty and conviction, in one’s heart and soul.
 They are not tainted with any doubt or uncertainty.

 The word i’tiqad (belief) is also derived from this root, and has the meaning of tying up and making strong.
 The phrase a’taqadtu kadhaa (I believe such and such) means: I am convinced of it in my heart; this is a rational conviction.

 "The Messenger believes in what has been sent down to him from his Lord, and (so do) the believers.
-Each one believes in Allaah, His Angels, His Books and His Messengers.
+Each one believes in Allah, His Angels, His Books and His Messengers.
 They say, ‘We make no distinction between one and another of His Messengers’ – and they say, ‘We hear, and we obey.
 (We seek) Your forgiveness, our Lord, and to You is the return (of all).’" [al-Baqarah 2:285]

-refers to the matters which are known from the Qur’aan and sound ahaadeeth, and which the Muslim must believe in his heart, in acknowledgement of the truth of Allaah and His Messenger.
+refers to the matters which are known from the Quran and sound ahadeeth, and which the Muslim must believe in his heart, in acknowledgement of the truth of Allaah and His Messenger.